 - Support for returning to full activities and beyond

 At The Forge Clinic we offer a Home Visits Service for patients who live nearby.
-This service is led by Rory Mee who has a wide range of qualifications and experience including Physiotherapy, Sports Rehabilitation and Acupuncture.
 The service can offer the full clinic experience in the comfort of your home.
 So if you are struggling to get in the clinic following your surgery please call us on 020 8332 6184 or go to our home visits page for more information.

-If you would like to book an appointment with one of our Richmond physiotherapists, please give us a call on 020 8332 6184 or email us at firstname.lastname@example.org and mention that you are looking for pre or post-operative support when booking.
+If you would like to book an appointment, please give us a call on 020 8332 6184 or email us at email@example.com and mention that you are looking for pre or post-operative support when booking.